-The area surrounding the Project Area includes the South Street Seaport neighborhood, which is located to the south of the Brooklyn Bridge on the East River waterfront, as well as portions of the Financial District, Civic Center, and Two Bridges neighborhoods.
+The 1/4-mile area surrounding the Project Area includes the South Street Seaport neighborhood, which is located to the south of the Brooklyn Bridge on the East River waterfront, as well as portions of the Financial District, Civic Center, and Two Bridges neighborhoods.

 All of Lower Manhattan south of Murray Street and the Brooklyn Bridge falls within the Special Lower Manhattan District.
 This area primarily consists of various C5 and C6 commercial zoning districts.
 The Development Site and much of the surrounding neighborhood are located within a commercial C6-2A district within the South Street Seaport Subdistrict of the Special Lower Manhattan District.
 The Museum Site and southern portion of the South Street Seaport neighborhood are located within a C5-3 district, and the waterfront is within a C4-6 district; these areas are also located within the South Street Seaport Subdistrict.
 Residential zoning districts near the Project Area include R7-2 and R8 residential districts, mapped in the Two Bridges neighborhood and at the Southbridge Towers, respectively.
-The Project Area and surrounding area of Lower Manhattan have good access to public transit, being located near numerous subway lines, several bus lines, and the NYC and Staten Island Ferries.
+The Project Area and surrounding area of Lower Manhattan have good access to public transit, being located near numerous subway lines (the 1, 2, 3, 4, 5, 6, A, C, E, J, R, W, and Z), several bus lines, as well as the NYC and Staten Island Ferries.

-The South Street Seaport neighborhood includes a range of land uses and building types.
-Schermerhorn Row and the other buildings on the Museum Site's block include ground floor retail uses and other commercial uses as well as space for the existing Museum.
-Other blocks in the neighborhood include low-rise buildings, many historic, with residential uses and ground floor restaurant and retail uses.
+The South Street Seaport neighborhood, which the Project Area is located within, includes a range of land uses and building types.
+Schermerhorn Row and the other buildings on the Museum Site's block include ground-floor retail uses and other commercial uses as well as space for the existing Museum.
+Other blocks in the neighborhood include low-rise buildings, many historic, with residential uses and ground-floor restaurant and retail uses.
 Other uses in the South Street Seaport neighborhood include hotel and community facility uses and a Con Edison substation along South Street between Peck Slip and Dover Street.
-Across from the Development Site are two schools, the Blue School and P.S.
+Across from the Development Site are two schools, the Blue School and Public School (P.S.)
 343. Along Fulton Street is the Fulton Market Building, with restaurant/retail and entertainment uses.
-The area along the waterfront across the FDR contains the East River Esplanade open space and piers (Piers 16 and 17) that are used for recreational, cultural/entertainment, restaurant, and retail uses.
+The area along the waterfront across the FDR Drive contains the East River Esplanade open space and piers (Piers 16 and 17) that are used for recreational, cultural/entertainment, restaurant, and retail uses.
 Pier 15, to the south of Piers 16 and 17, has been reconstructed as publicly accessible open space containing pier-level pavilions and a rooftop open space.